Business and Other Risks

 Risk description:

-In the course of its businesses, the Link and Motivation Group handles large volumes of personal and confidential information, including information about the organizational structure and human resources of client companies (Organizational Development Division), customer information such as names and dates of birth (Individual Development Division), and company information such as job applicants and open positions (Matching Division).
+In the course of its businesses, the Group handles large volumes of personal and confidential information, including information about the organizational structure and human resources of client companies (Organizational Development Division), customer information such as names and dates of birth (Individual Development Division), and company information such as job applicant and open position information (Matching Division).

-In the event that an information leak occurs due to external fraud, such as unauthorized access via cyberattacks, or due to internal accidents, and the leak causes damage to the owner of the information, client companies or others, the resulting damage claims and/or loss of public trust could affect the Group’s business results and financial condition.
+In the event that an information leak occurs due to external fraud or through unauthorized access via cyberattacks, or due to internal accidents, and the leak causes damage to the owner of the information, client companies or other parties, the resulting claims for damage and/or loss of public trust could impact the Group’s business results and financial condition.

 Main countermeasures:

-The Group has formulated information management rules and management methods that conform to Privacy Mark requirements, and takes both organizational and technical measures to comply with them.
-Specifically, the Group has established work rules in accordance with said management rules , and regularly provides comprehensive training on personal information protection and management to all executives and employees.
+The Group has formulated information management rules and management methods that conform to Privacy Mark requirements, and implements both organizational and technical measures to comply with them.
+Specifically, the Group has established work rules in accordance with said management rules, and regularly provides comprehensive training on personal information protection and management to all executives and employees.

-The Group has formulated security requirements that take into account the confidentiality, integrity and availability of information, and ensures thorough compliance with them when structuring and operating various environments.
-The Group also takes technical measures to defend against external threats such as ransomware and unauthorized access, and to prevent internal accidents.
+The Group has formulated security safeguards that take into account the confidentiality, integrity and availability of information, and ensures thorough compliance with them when structuring and operating various systems.
+The Group also implements technical measures to defend against external threats such as ransomware and unauthorized access, and to prevent internal accidents.

-In addition, to prepare against increasingly sophisticated external threats, the Group continuously works to gather information from outside organizations and take necessary measures to enhance information security from a medium- and long-term perspective.
+In addition, to defend against increasingly sophisticated external threats, the Group continuously works to gather information from outside organizations and implements the necessary measures to enhance information security from a medium- and long-term perspective.

 Risk description: